Hand Hygiene 101: A Handy Guide for Healthcare Workers

-If you want to learn more about the proper techniques for handwashing, or how to prevent your hands from drying out, take a look at our article, “9 Best Handwashing Steps for Nurses.”
+If you want to learn more about the proper techniques for handwashing, or how to prevent your hands from drying out, take a look at our article “The Proper Handwashing Technique for Nurses.”

 What’s the Best Way to Apply Hand Sanitizer?

-When applying the hand sanitizer, make sure to:
+When applying hand sanitizer, make sure to take the following steps:

 - Apply the appropriate amount of sanitizer to the palm of one hand.
 (The label should guide you on the recommended amount.)

-- Rub along palms, thumbs, fingers, and backs of hands;
+- Rub the sanitizer along your palms, thumbs, fingers, and the backs of your hands.

-- Continue rubbing until all hand sanitizer is absorbed and your hands are dry (about 20 seconds).
+- Continue rubbing your hands until all the hand sanitizer is absorbed and your hands are dry (about 20 seconds).